abhas/io/_posts/2019-01-18-after-rms-talk.md

 toc: true
 image: /images/2019/01/after-rms-talk.png
 subtitle: Here are some things that you can do after you have attended a talk by Dr Richard Stallman (RMS).
-In my personal opinion, it is would be a missed opportunity and a loss if we attend an inspiring talk by Dr Richard Stallman today and are not able to reflect on his message and act on it.
+In my personal opinion, it would be a missed opportunity and a loss if we attend an inspiring talk by Dr Richard Stallman today and are not able to reflect on his message and act on it.
 description: Here are some things that you can do after you have attended a talk by Dr Richard Stallman (RMS).
-In my personal opinion, it is would be a missed opportunity and a loss if we attend an inspiring talk by Dr Richard Stallman today and are not able to reflect on his message and act on it.
+In my personal opinion, it would be a missed opportunity and a loss if we attend an inspiring talk by Dr Richard Stallman today and are not able to reflect on his message and act on it.